niplav/site/notes.md

 I could be over-estimating the number of people who'd like to live in such an apartment.
-I could see myself renting one, especially if the location is very good – I'm glad to trade off space against having a short commute.
+I could see myself renting one, especially if the location is very good—I'm glad to trade off space against having a short commute.
 But perhaps I'm very unusual in this regard, and most people trade off more harshly against the size of the apartment, due to owning just too much stuff to fit into such a small place.